HealthSamurai/documentation/api-1/fhir-api/search-1/_explain.md

 # \_explain

-With the nonstandard  `_explain`  parameter, you can inspect the search query execution plan.
+With the nonstandard  `_explain`  parameter you can inspect the search query execution plan.

 ```yaml
 GET /Encounter?subject:Patient._ilike=john&_explain=analyze